 - Key Opinion Leaders (KOL) boost your brand awareness & credibility

-In China, KOLs have a great impact on Chinese consumer’s consummation comportment.
+In China, KOLs have a great impact on Chinese consumers’ consummation comportment.
 Most consumers follow a lot of different popular people on social media, they trust them, and they want to buy the same things as their favorite KOL.

 There are different tariffs on KOL advertising in China.
 There are a lot of choices for your KOL campaign.
-It is not really the most famous is the most efficient, because you have to choose the one who fits your budget and your brand image.
+It is not really the most famous is the most efficient, because you have to choose the one that fits your budget and your brand image.

 In addition, pay attention to the data published by those KOLs, as the data can be fake.

-If you want to apply KOL marketing in China, but you don’t know much about the sector.
+If you want to apply KOL marketing in China, but don’t know much about the sector.
 Then it’s way better that you contact specialists in Chinese digital marketing to help you boost your brand in China, in order to avoid the loss of time and money.

 Need a results-oriented advertising agency?

 We are a specialist in Chinese digital marketing, based in Shanghai, the heart of China’s modern economy.
 We can propose the best way to advertise your brand, product, or company in China.